shakil10sk/shakil10sk/README.md

 - 👋 Hi, I’m Shakil Hossain
-- 👀 I’m interested in Php laravel Framwork
+- 👀 I’m interested in Php, laravel Framwork, Javascript, Vue JS
-- now i work on Innovation IT as a Juniour php Laraval Web Devloper
+- now i work on Innovation IT as a Juniour php Laraval Web Developer
-- 🌱 I’m currently learning Vanila JS, React JS
+- 🌱 I’m currently woking on Web development with php(Laravel) and vue js
-- 💞️ I’m looking to collaborate on Full Stack Devloper
+- 💞️ I’m looking to collaborate on Full Stack Developer
 - 📫 How to reach me ...

 <!---